jonathf/numpoly/doc/baseclass.rst

 recommendation of how to subclass `numpy` objects.

-In a nutshell, the `nmply.ndpoly` under the hood is a structured array, where the column names represents the indeterminant powers as strings, and the values represents the coefficients.
+In a nutshell, the `nmply.ndpoly` under the hood is a structured array, where the column names represents the exponent powers as strings, and the values represents the coefficients.
 In other words, the polynomial coefficients are represented as `numpy.ndarray`: